 In addition to cash instruments and derivatives, the firm accounts for certain of its other financial assets and liabilities at fair value under the fair value option.
-Such instruments include substantially all resale and all repurchase agreements; certain securities borrowed and loaned transactions; certain receivables from customers and counterparties, including certain margin loans; certain other secured financings, including transfers of assets accounted for as financings; and certain unsecured short-term borrowings.
+Such instruments include substantially all resale and all repurchase agreements; certain securities borrowed and loaned transactions; certain receivables from customers and counterparties, including certain margin loans; certain other secured financings; and certain unsecured short-term borrowings.
 These instruments are generally valued based on discounted cash flow techniques, which incorporate inputs with reasonable levels of price transparency, and are generally classified in level 2 because the inputs are observable.
 Valuation adjustments may be made for liquidity and for counterparty and the firm's credit quality.
 The significant inputs used to value the firm's other financial assets and liabilities are described below.